MindfulLearner/svgestor/README.md

 **Introduction**: Our objective is to create a component that will manage .svg files.
 To make it we need to follow these steps:

+**For now ignore the where is the component code, under the hood will be modified, so you dont need to worry about it.
+Just focus on the interface and the properties of the interface.**

-1. Import the svg file in the project `import GmailSvg from './assets/gmail.svg' it will generate a new component behind the scene` it will look like this:
+1. Import the svg file in the project `import GmailSvg from './assets/gmail.svg' it will generate a new component` generate a name for it `<ItemGmailSvg />`, and it will look like this behind the scene:
 ```tsx
 import React from "react";
 import { // name of the interface } from //there will be interface path;